replicantfx/gcode-post-processor/README.md

 # gcode-post-processor
+## A JavaScript implementation of a GCode (CNC, 3D printer, Laser Cutter) post processor for programmatically adjusting GCode

     _____                _  _                      _    ______ __   __
     |  __ \              | |(_)                    | |  |  ____|\ \ / /
     | |__) |  ___  _ __  | | _   ___   __ _  _ __  | |_ | |__    \ V /